 Assistive Technology Training

-Assistive Technology software programs and tools such as these listed are available for loan to students registered within the Services for Students with Disabilities Office who qualify for their use.
+Assistive Technology software programs and tools such as these listed are available for loan to students registered within the Disability Access Center who qualify for their use.
 Some of these items may be checked out for personal use as well.

 Our office provides services that can include: